DylanMcD8/DylanMcD8/README.md

-### Hi there 👋!
+### Hey there 👋🏻 !
 I'm Dylan, a Swift developer from South Carolina.

 I am the developer of a few apps, such as [School Assistant](sunapps.org/sa).
 My profile may look empty, but that's just cause most of my repos are private.